typescript-rtti/typescript-rtti/README.md

   `typescript-rtti` relies on Typescript's semantic analysis which is not performed when performing a direct transpilation.

+# Skipping parts of your code

+If, for whatever reason, you wish to skip generating RTTI metadata for a part of a source file, you can use the `@rtti:skip` JSDoc tag.
+The transformer will skip processing the node this tag is on, and any child nodes.
+This works for any syntactic element that Typescript supports JSDocs on (which is more than you might think).

 # Backward Compatibility

 The library is in beta, so currently no backward compatibility is guaranteed but we are tracking back-compat breakage